|

 29 Jun 2026

-The dance of stars within galaxies: transients, their progenitors and their host galaxiesNews: Abstract submissions for contributed talks and posters is now open!
-We anticipate contributed talks to be ~10-15 minutes in duration, depending on the number of submissions received.
+The dance of stars within galaxies: transients, their progenitors and their host galaxiesNews: Talk & poster allocations have been announced!
+The talk schedule will follow soon.
 Aims and scopeStellar evolution leads to a rich variety of transient phenomena.
 The host galaxies of transients - and their environments within or around their hosts - are a valuable source of information about transient progenitors.
 Likewise, transients can be used as a tool to understand the galaxies themselves, with applications from cosmology to understanding galaxy chemical enrichment over cosmic time.
 The full promise of transient host studies can only be realised by advancing our understanding of, and coupling together, (binary) stellar populations and the evolution and properties of the galaxies they inhabit.
 This session will explore the two-way interplay between the study of electromagnetic (EM) and gravitational wave (GW) transients, and the galaxies that host them.
 The fields of EM and GW transients are converging: host galaxies will play a key role in full convergence.
 Programme

 The session goals and topics to be discussed are as follows:

-Invited speakers TO BE ANNOUNCED Scientific organisers Ashley Chrimes (ESA-ESTEC), Soheb Mandhai (University of Manchester), Kendall Ackley (University of Warwick), Sumedha Biswas (Radboud University), Anne Inkenhaag (University of Bath), Heloise Stevance (University of Oxford), Jonathan Quirola Vasquez (Radboud University), Patricia Schady (University of Bath) Contact Ashley Chrimes: ashley.chrimes @ esa.int, Soheb Mandhai: soheb.mandhai @ manchester.ac.uk Updated on Fri Jan 30 11:51:16 CET 2026
+Invited speakers Nial Tanvir (University of Leicester), Nikhil Sarin (University of Cambridge), Tassos Fragos (University of Geneva) Scientific organisers Ashley Chrimes (ESA-ESTEC), Soheb Mandhai (University of Manchester), Kendall Ackley (University of Warwick), Sumedha Biswas (Radboud University), Anne Inkenhaag (University of Bath), Heloise Stevance (University of Oxford), Jonathan Quirola Vasquez (Radboud University), Patricia Schady (University of Bath) Contact Ashley Chrimes: ashley.chrimes @ esa.int, Soheb Mandhai: soheb.mandhai @ manchester.ac.uk Updated on Fri Apr 24 09:16:18 CEST 2026

 |